London designers seek to defy tough markets with luxury pieces

 MORE FOREIGN BUYERS

-At Burberry's show on Monday, models wore pastel-colored lace dresses cinched with bejeweled belts, cashmere and suede coats, as well as trademark trenches.
+At Burberry's show on Monday, models wore pastel-coloured lace dresses cinched with bejewelled belts, cashmere and suede coats, as well as trademark trenches.
 Chief Executive Angela Ahrendts said there were more U.S. and Asian buyers in town.

 "I don't just think (there are more) Americans, if you look at the front row, I would tell you there was more Asians than we've ever had before," she said.